-The Langtang Helambu region trekking is another popular trek in Nepal.
+Trekking in Langtang is another popular trek in Nepal.
 Trekking in Langtang region is easily accessible from Kathmandu offering a massive of trekking destinations, all accessible without flights.
-Straight north from Kathmandu is the Langtang- Helambu region, just south of the Tibetan border exploring the soaring snow-covered peaks, a gentle climate and hospitable inhabitants.
-Normally Langtang region is less trekked than the Annapurna or Everest region so the route and area are more silent and discovery.
-Langtang Helambu trek journey goes through traditional, ethnic villages and untouched forests offering pine forest, swift mountain streams, rugged rock, snow-caped peaks, grassy down and meadows strewn, daises and wild animals along with some scared Lakes.
+Straight north from Kathmandu is the Langtang- Helambu region, just south of the Tibetan border exploring the soaring snow-covered peaks, a gentle climate, and hospitable inhabitants.
+Normally, Trekking in Langtang is less trekked than the Annapurna or Everest region so the route and area are more silent and discovery.
+Langtang Helambu trek journey goes through traditional, ethnic villages and untouched forests offering pine forest, swift mountain streams, rugged rock, snow-capped peaks, grassy down and meadows strewn, daises and wild animals along with some scared Lakes.

-In short, Langtang and Helambu Region Trek is one of the best trekking destinations for all those who enjoy natural landscape and distinct cultural practices along with bio diversity.
-The region is popular for its culture, religion and a splendid Himalaya range, beautiful waterfalls and green forests.
+In short, Langtang trek is one of the best trekking destinations for all those who enjoy natural landscape and distinct cultural practices along with biodiversity.
+The region is popular for its culture, religion and a splendid Himalaya range, beautiful waterfalls, and green forests.
 The good news is that Langtang and Helambu are logistically easy- no special permits, few altitude hassles, descents tea houses along with long bus drives and some camping experiences.

 Langtang valley trek, Langtang Gosaikunda Helambu trek, Ganja –La Pass trek, Langtang panorama view trek etc. are popular treks in Langtang Helambu region.
 Among Nepal’s most spectacular treks, this is one not to rush and have full enjoyments with close up views of mountains, ancient culture and diverse biology passing through some of the stunning scenery and lakes of the heavenly country Nepal.